sanjorgek/sails-hook-sanseed/README.md

   [![bitHound Code][code-image]][code-url]

 ## About
-Hook for [sails](http://sailsjs.org/) to add items ('seed') to the base depending on different locations.
+Hook for [sails](http://sailsjs.org/) to add items ('seed') to the base depending on different database locations.
 See [faker.js](https://www.npmjs.com/package/faker#api-methods) for more details

   [![NPM][graph-image]][graph-url]